ShaileshSridhar2403/Human-Activity-Extractor/README.md

 There are a number of optional flags outlined below.

 The default ML model is 'yolov4'.
 This model is big and CPU intensive.
-The `--tiny_yolo` flag will give you the smaller model that is faster but less accurate.
+The `--tiny_yolo` flag will give you a smaller model that is faster but less accurate.
 In my experience tiny yolo is generally adequate,as the code pads all human containing segments with a small amount of extra video, generally making up for any missed detections.
-Experimentation in the user's specific conditions is advised, however.
+Experimentation with the user's specific conditions is advised, however.

 The `--frames n`  flag sets the program to examine every `n`th frame.
 The default is every 10th frame.